wfbradley/snpko/README.md

 Other **Linux** installs should be similar.

-For **Mac/OS X**:  This has run this on a Mac under High Sierra.
+For **Mac/OS X**:  We have run this software on a Mac under High Sierra.
+We only sketch details for installation.
 In addition to  the obvious install differences (e.g., replace `sudo apt get` with OS X equivalents), `pip install`ing SNPknock did not work as such.
 Instead,
 * git clone the SNPknock repo
 * Find the `setup.py` file, and
 * Replace line 49 as follows: